mitmath/1806/README.md

 ## Lecture 10 (Sep 30)

-* handwritten notes and lecture video: to be posted
+* handwritten notes and lecture video (see links above).
 * pset 3 solutions: to be posted
 * [pset 4](psets/pset4.ipynb): a short pset due Wed Oct 5